Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Discrete Physics

 \section{Discrete Physics}

-Discrete physics is characterised by the quantities representing the state of a system being discrete valued and finite in number \citep{zuse1970, feynman1982, minsky1982, fredkin1990}.\footnote{A collection of articles about physics as computation, published in 2013, contains a number of articles that posit a discrete physics \citep{zenil2013}.} There is speculation that the whole of physical reality is digital: this is the approach taken by those modelling physics using cellular automata \citep{wolfram1986, wolfram2002, hooft2016}.
+Discrete physics is characterised by the quantities representing the state of a system being discrete valued and finite in number \citep{zuse1970, feynman1982, minsky1982, fredkin1990, zenil2013, baraldo-de-araujo2017}.
+This is the approach taken by those modelling physics using cellular automata \citep{wolfram1986, wolfram2002, hooft2016}.
 In a cellular automaton, the state of a physical system is taken to be represented by a certain finite number of discrete magnitudes, and these quantities are defined only at points on a spatial lattice with a finite separation.
 The magnitudes are updated at discrete time intervals according to set rules, representing the fundamental laws of physics.
-This approach is sometimes taken as merely a means of modelling continuous physical phenomena, but if it turned out that all state-variables currently taken to be continuous were in fact discrete, then an approach like this would give a more realistic picture of nature than an approach based on continuous quantities.
+Wolfram, t'Hooft, and others take this approach to be a realistic model of physical systems rather than merely a means of modelling continuous physical phenomena.

 Aspects of string theory and other quantum theories of gravity have led many authors to suggest that there may be a minimum length scale in the universe, at approximately the Planck length, $10^{-35} {\rm m}$ (see, for example, \citet{witten1996, baez2003}).
-To many, such as \citet{hooft1997, hooft2016, hooft2018}, this suggests that space-time may be discrete rather than continuous. \citet{smolin2001, smolin2006} also proposes that discrete space (and time) may arise from quantum theories of gravity known as loop quantum gravity. \citet{beane2014} have considered possible observational consequences of a discrete space-time.
+To many, such as \citet{hooft1997, hooft2016, hooft2018}, this suggests that space-time may be discrete rather than continuous.
+Discrete space (and time) may also arise from quantum theories of gravity known as loop quantum gravity \citep{rovelli1995, rovelli2008, smolin2001}.
+Causal set theory \citep{dowker2006} is another promising approach to quantum gravity, where causality is given primacy.
+Spacetime is modelled as a set of causally linked points, and is necessarily discrete. \citet{beane2014} have considered possible observational consequences of a discrete space-time.